-The government set out their definition of British values in the 2011 Prevent Strategy.
+The government set out its definition of British values in the 2011 Prevent Strategy.
 These were reinforced in September 2014.
 The new regulations will sit alongside the requirements of the Equalities Act, which also applies to all schools/academies in the UK.

 The Department for Education’s five-part definition of British values includes: